RedisGears/RedisGears/docs/quickstart.md

 ## Client libraries

-Currently there is no special RedisGears client, that said, any client that allows sending custom commands to redis should be enough.
+Currently there is no special RedisGears client, that said, any client that allows sending custom commands to Redis should be enough.

 ## Cluster Support
-RedisGears support all of the operations on oss and enterprise cluster.
-Notice that the module needs to be loaded on all the cluster nodes.
-In addition, on oss cluster, after setting up the cluster you need to run `rs.refreshcluster` on each node.
+All of RedisGears' operations are fully supported on OSS and Enterprise clusters.
+Note that the module needs to be loaded on all the cluster nodes.
+In addition, on OSS cluster, after setting up the cluster you need to run `RG.REFRESHCLUSTER` on each node.